darasus/ai-blog/content/the-ultimate-guide-to-spring-cleaning-your-home.md

   cleaning.
 Dust and vacuum everything that needs dusting, from light fixtures and ceiling fans to bookshelves and knick-knacks, as these are often overlooked when cleaning.
+intro: >-
+  Home cleaning in spring is the best time to thoroughly clean your home.
+  As the weather gets warmer, so does our house.
+Dirt and grime that has accumulated over the long winter months begins to dissipate as we put away all of our heavy coats, hats, and gloves.
+With fewer layers to trap it, dust, germs, and other nasty particles are exposed for what they really are: gross!

+  We all know that a tidy home is a happy one.
+Keeping a tidy household at all times can be challenging.
+The pressures of work and other responsibilities often get in the way of keeping things clean and organized.
+But with some preparation and planning you can make spring home cleaning your primary focus instead of an afterthought.
+Here’s how…
 ---

 ## Choose a date and invite your friends